coin 40

 • Years in operation

-• Parent company reputation
+• Parent company reputation and track record

 • Payment processing reliability